sdesabbata/r-for-geographic-data-science/docs/101-Introduction.md

 # Introduction to R

-<br/><small>*This chapter is currently a draft.*</small>

 <br/><small><a href="javascript:if(window.print)window.print()">Print this chapter</a></small>

-We start this chapter with a brief introduction to `R`, the programming language that will be the focus of the module, and the tool that we are going to use to do data science.
+We start this chapter with a brief introduction to `R`, the programming language that will be the focus of the module, and the tool that we will use to do data science.

 `R` is one of the [most widely used programming languages nowadays](https://spectrum.ieee.org/top-programming-languages-2021#toggle-gdpr), along with Python, especially in geographic and satellite data science.
 I don't personally have a strong preference for either, and I use both fairly regularly and in combination.
 Most of the time, using one or the other is a matter of habit or the availability of a particular functionality that makes it easier to complete the task you are set to do.
 For instance, Python has great libraries for programming deep neural networks.
-However, I find `R` more effective and powerful in data manipulation, statistical analysis, visualisation and mapping -- which is the key reason why this book focuses on `R`.
-At the same time, beyond the mere details of syntax, the languages are not too different, and they are becoming easier to integrate.
+However, I find `R` more effective and powerful in data manipulation, statistical analysis, visualisation and mapping.
+That is the key reason why this book focuses on `R`.
+At the same time, beyond the mere details of syntax, the languages are not too different and are becoming easier to integrate.
 Most principles and approaches covered in this book can be applied when using Python, just using a different syntax.

 ## The R programming language

-**[`R`](https://www.r-project.org/)**[@R-base] was created in 1992 by `R`oss Ihaka and Robert Gentleman at the University of Auckland, New Zealand. `R` is a free, open-source implementation of the `S` statistical programming language initially created at the Bell Labs.
+**[`R`](https://www.r-project.org/)**[@R-base] was created in 1992 by `R`oss Ihaka and Robert Gentleman at the University of Auckland, New Zealand. `R` is a free, open-source implementation of the `S` statistical programming language initially created at Bell Labs.
 At its core, `R` is a functional programming language (its main functionalities revolve around defining and executing functions).
 However, it now supports and is commonly used as an imperative (focused on instructions on variables and programming control structures) and object-oriented (involving complex object structures) programming language.

-In simple terms, nowadays, programming in `R` mainly focuses on devising a series of instructions to execute a task -- most commonly, loading and analysing a dataset.
+In simple terms, programming in `R` mainly focuses on devising a series of instructions to execute a task -- most commonly, loading and analysing a dataset.

 As such, R can be used to program by creating sequences of **instructions** involving **variables** -- which are named entities that can store values, more on that below.
 That will be the main topic of this practical session.
 Instructions can include control flow structures, such as decision points (*if/else*) and loops, which will be the topic of the next practical session.
-Instructions can also be grouped into **functions**, which we will see in more detail in next chapter.
+Instructions can also be grouped into **functions**, which we will see in more detail in the next chapter.

 `R` is **interpreted**, not compiled.
-This means that an `R` interpreter receives an instruction you write in `R`, interprets and executes them.
-Other programming languages require their code to be compiled in an executable to be executed on a computer.
+That means that an `R` interpreter receives an instruction you write and interprets and executes them.
+Other programming languages require their code to be compiled in an executable file to be executed on a computer.

 ### RStudio